 The exact way altmetrics are collected differs per supplier, but in general it works like this:

-The research outputs, this can be articles, books, book chapters, datasets, presentations etc., need to have at least one unique identifier, for example a DOI, a PubMed ID, a handle or an ISBN.
+The research outputs, this can be articles, books, book chapters, datasets, presentations etc., need to have at least one unique identifier, for example a DOI, a PubMed ID or a handle.

 The research outputs have to be on a domain that's been whitelisted by the supplier of the altmetrics.